From Pregnancy → Age 2

 Ask our community.

-Other expat parents in Berlin have been exactly where you are.
+Other international parents in Berlin have been exactly where you are.
 They know which paediatricians speak English, which Hebammen are still taking clients, and how to fill in the forms.